Olympics-Belarus athlete granted visa to enter Poland after refusing to go home | Politics

 Olympics-Belarus athlete granted visa to enter Poland after refusing to go home

+A Belarusian athlete who took refuge in the Polish embassy in Tokyo on Monday a day after refusing her team's orders to board a flight home from the Olympic Games has been granted a humanitarian visa by the Warsaw government.
-A Belarusian athlete in Japan for the Olympic Games took refuge in the Polish embassy in Tokyo on Monday, a day after refusing to board a flight home with her team.
-Sprinter Krystina Tsimanouskaya has applied for a humanitarian visa and is planning to leave for Poland in the coming days, a Polish deputy foreign minister, Marcin Przydacz, said.

-She is "safe and in good condition" after walking into the embassy on Monday morning, Przydacz told Reuters.
-Another deputy foreign minister, Pawel Jablonski, said later that the visa had been issued.
+A Belarusian athlete who took refuge in the Polish embassy in Tokyo on Monday a day after refusing her team's orders to board a flight home from the Olympic Games has been granted a humanitarian visa by the Warsaw government. (nL1N2P80E6] Sprinter Krystsina Tsimanouskaya plans to leave for Poland in the coming days, a Polish deputy foreign minister, Marcin Przydacz, told Reuters.
+She is "safe and in good condition" after walking into the embassy on Monday morning, he said.

 Two women, one carrying the red and white flag considered the symbol of opposition in Belarus, came to the gates to support her.
 POLICE PROTECTION

-A Ukrainian interior ministry source told Reuters that Tsimanouskaya's husband, Arseni Zhdanevich, had entered Ukraine.
-It was not immediately clear whether he was making his way to Poland to be reunited with his spouse.
+Her husband, Arseni Zhdanevich, will join her in Poland, a Warsaw-based Belarusian opposition politician said.
+"Thanks to the support of the Belarusian Athletes' Solidarity Foundation, (Tsimanouskaya's) husband is in Kiev and he will join Krystsina," Pavel Latushko told Reuters.

+Zhdanevich had already entered Ukraine, a Ukrainian interior ministry source said.
 Tsimanouskaya told a Reuters reporter via Telegram that the Belarusian head coach had turned up at her room on Sunday at the athletes' village and told her she had to leave.

-In March, the IOC refused to recognize https://www.reuters.com/lifestyle/sports/olympics-ioc-does-not-recognise-lukashenko-sons-belarus-olympic-vote-2021-03-08 the election of Lukashenko's son Viktor as head of the country's Olympic Committee.
+In March, the IOC refused to recognise https://www.reuters.com/lifestyle/sports/olympics-ioc-does-not-recognise-lukashenko-sons-belarus-olympic-vote-2021-03-08 the election of Lukashenko's son Viktor as head of the country's Olympic Committee.
 Both father and son were banned from attending the Games in December.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)